eliusgraff/Ben-Genome-Analysis/README.md

 Script will assume that all organism names are consistent with their .fna file names.
 Script will compile all names and number of genes into one csv file.
 Length and Width can be added to the AllData.csv file without script overwriting those cells if its run again.
-Program just keeps adding new organisms as their .fna files are added to the GenomeFiles folder, always manintaing old data.
+Program just keeps adding new organisms as their .fna files are added to the GenomeFiles folder, always manintaing old data and should never duplicate so long as each organism has a unique name.